 Nutrition Information:Yield: 4 Serving Size: 1

 Amount Per Serving: Calories: 332Total Fat: 11gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 4mgSodium: 811mgCarbohydrates: 49gFiber: 5gSugar: 7gProtein: 11g

 As I am typing this post, I feel the urge to heat myself up a bowl of leftovers.
 I guess that is a good sign!

 Feel free to substitute the noodles with another type, or even some rice.
 These noodles were a random pick up at the grocery store, but they paired nicely with the dish.
-I really wish I had used a red pepper instead of a green one, not because of flavours, but because it would have added colour to the soup.
+I really wish I had used a red pepper instead of a green one, not because of flavors, but because it would have added color to the soup.
 Perhaps next time!
 UPDATE: I found whole grain vermicelli rice noodles and found it paired perfectly here!
 I also upped the veggie game so this soup is better than ever!